-The program also will have other permanent changes to the policy’s geographic targeting criteria, incentive structure and reporting requirements.
-The new program tightens eligibility requirements, reducing the expected qualified OZ tracts by roughly 20%.
-Washington currently has 139 OZs across 36 counties and that number will narrow to 98 OZs designated across the state.
-Of that, at least 25% of OZs in the new program must be located in rural communities.
+The new program features permanent changes to the policy’s geographic targeting criteria, incentive structure and reporting requirements.
+The new program also tightens eligibility requirements, reducing the expected qualified OZ tracts by roughly 20%.
+Washington currently has 139 OZs across 36 counties and that number will narrow to 99 OZs designated across the state.
 Other changes include the following:

 - Defines low-income communities as census tracts that have either